Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

 \subsubsection{Valid Tables}

 We call a roommate instance $T$ \emph{solvable} if ${\cal S}(T)\neq \emptyset$.
-We assume that, on solvable instances, Phase 1 of Irving's algorithm does not remove any row.
+Throughout Section \ref{sec:roommate_structures}, we make two assumptions.
+First, that $T$ is solvable.
+Second, that each agent in $T$ is matched in some (equivalently, each, see, e.g.,~\cite{Irving}) stable matching.

 Although the second hypothesis is not needed, it will greatly simplify the technical details and the notation.
-Note that this hypothesis is satisfied by the instances for our complexity theory results.
+Note that both these hypotheses are satisfied by the instances used for our complexity theory results.
 We now discuss the important concept of \emph{valid} tables\footnote{Those tables are called \emph{stable} in~\cite{Irving}.
 However, we prefer not to additionally overload the term \emph{stable}.}.